vapvarun/reign-docs/16-reign-addons/03-reign-lifterlms/01-introduction.md

-# Reign LifterLMS Addon - Introduction
+# Reign LifterLMS Addon - Introduction 🚀

-## Build Your Online Course Empire
+## Build Your $100K+ Online Course Empire 💰

-Transform your website into a professional online education platform where you can sell courses, build learning communities, and create passive income.
-Whether you're a coach, expert, educator, or entrepreneur, Reign LifterLMS Addon gives you everything you need to launch successful online courses.
+Transform your website into a professional online education platform that generates **$10K-$100K+ monthly recurring revenue**.
+Join the ranks of successful course creators earning $45K-$85K per month by selling premium courses, memberships, and certifications.
+Whether you're a coach, expert, educator, or entrepreneur, Reign LifterLMS Addon gives you everything you need to launch a profitable online education business.

+### 📊 Revenue Potential
+- **Individual Course Sales**: $97-$997 per course
+- **Monthly Memberships**: $47-$297 recurring revenue
+- **Bundle Packages**: $297-$2,997 for course collections
+- **Certification Programs**: $497-$4,997 for professional credentials
+- **Corporate Training**: $5,000-$50,000 for enterprise programs

 ## What You Get with This Addon